Jimmer942/holberton-system_engineering-devops/0x00-shell_basics/README.md

-Is a script that prints the absolute path name of the current working directory.
+This project contains a varios scripts that start some Linux commands